-Though there have been many scandals and crimes committed at the Olympics for decades, from audacious, systematic cheating to violent political protests, none were quite so insidious as Kim Jong-il's attempt to derail the '88 Seoul Games with a devastating act of terrorism.
-On November 29th, 1987 - just a few months before the Games were scheduled to begin - two North Koreans killed 115 people on board Korean Air Flight 858 in an act of political terrorism.
-When they were eventually cornered in Bahrain, the agents attempted to kill themselves with cyanide capsules.
-Kim Hyon-hui, one of the elite agents, survived and was brought to South Korea to be tried for her crimes.
-There, they learned who she really was: a highly trained North Korean espionage agent whose mission had been masterminded by Kim Jong-il himself.
+Though there have been many scandals and crimes committed at the Olympics for decades, from audacious, systematic cheating to violent political protests, none were quite so insidious as Kim Jong-il's attempt to derail the '88 Seoul Games with a devastating act of terror.
+On November 29th, 1987 - just a few months before the Olympic Games were scheduled to begin - two North Koreans ended the lives of 115 people on board Korean Air Flight 858 in an act of political violence.

-At an early age, Kim was spotted by North Korean authorities as a potential spy due to her intelligence, good looks, and prodigious abilities with foreign languages.
-At the age of 18, she was taken from her family forever and trained over the next seven years to become one of their deadliest agents.
-When she was 25, she was given her first ever mission: to bomb KAL Flight 858.
+At an early age, Hyon-hui was spotted by North Korean authorities as a potential spy due to her intelligence, good looks, and prodigious abilities with foreign languages.
+At the age of 18, she was taken from her family forever and trained over the next seven years to become one of their most exacting agents.
+When she was 25, she was given her first ever mission: to destroy KAL Flight 858.
 She was told that her actions would ultimately cause North and South Korea to be reunified.

-But after being captured, Kim realized she'd been duped and indoctrinated by her own government, and confessed the entirety of her role in the 1988 Korean Olympics killings.
-Later, she wrote a memoir expressing the pain and guilt she's carried over her deeds, and has become a source of intel and information for the South Korean government in its surveillance work against the North.
-Here are the most interesting facts surrounding mass murderer Kim Hyon-hui's Olympic scandal and the bomb detonated before the 1988 Olympics.
+But after being captured, Hyon-hui realized she'd been duped and indoctrinated by her own government, and she confessed the entirety of her role in the 1988 Korean Olympics tragedy.
+Later, she wrote a memoir expressing the pain and guilt she's carried over her deeds, and she has since become a source of intel and information for the South Korean government in its surveillance work against the North.
+Here are the most interesting facts surrounding Kim Hyon-hui's espionage and the device she detonated before the 1988 Olympics.

-Korean Air Flight 858 Exploded Over The Andaman Sea And Killed Everyone On Board
+Korean Air Flight 858 Blew Over The Andaman Sea And Ended The Lives Everyone On Board

 Kim Jong-il’s Plan Was To Destabilize South Korea And Frighten Other Nations From Attending The Olympics